rtrompier/google-home-loxone/README.md

 ### Notifier
 This project allow you to send notifications to yours Google Home.

-1. In the configuration file, you have to set your language ('en', 'fr', etc ...) and define your google home devices.
+1. In the configuration file, you have to set your language ('en', 'fr', etc ...), server IP, and define your google home devices.
 Please, see the config.json.template file.
+Server IP will be used to stream voice notification to your Google Device.
 1. Your notification can be send by HTTP Call to `http://YOUR_SERVER:3000/speech`
 1. Text and targeted devide, must be passed in query param.
 Eg : `http://YOUR_SERVER:3000/speech?device=YOUR_GOOGLEHOME_NAME&text=Hello`
 1. You can now configure your loxone server, to send vocal notification to your google home (Eg : "Alarm will be armed in 60 seconds")